 Direct + MadVR – Will only play the video with integrated codecs but using the MadVR video renderer.
 This requires MadVR to be installed.

-Direct, NoSound – Will only play the video with integrated codecs and will not connect the sound stream.
-This is the safest option and the usually the fastest playback.
+Direct, NoSound – Will only play the video with integrated codecs and not connect the sound stream.
+This is the safest option and usually the fastest playback.

-Stretch video – When ticked, the video will stretch to fill the whole Video Player screen, in conformity with its aspect ratio.
+Stretch video – When ticked, it will stretch to fill the whole Video Player screen in conformity with its aspect ratio.
 If this is not checked, the video will only be played at its actual size.

-For each video in this folder – When you play a video that is in this folder, remap the path to the path supplied in “Also try playing from here” (below).
+For each video in this folder – When you play a video in this folder, remap the path to the path supplied in “Also try playing from here” (below).

 Also try playing from here – Remap videos from “For each video in this folder” (above) to the folder specified by the path entered here.